Logan-Lin/ELAINE-tensorflow/README.md

 # TensorFlow Implementation of ELAINE

+The basic idea of ELAINE is to capture multi label features by feeding combination of two nodes' latent vector into a decoder and try to reconstruct label features linking the two nodes.
+The author also used variational autoencoder instead of normal FC autoencoder.

+Data used to construct graph is from DiDi.
+[Get it here](https://outreach.didichuxing.com/app-vue/dataList)

 Paper: _Goyal P, Hosseinmardi H, Ferrara E, et al. Capturing Edge Attributes via Network Embedding[J]._ arXiv preprint arXiv:1805.03280, 2018.
 [PDF](https://arxiv.org/abs/1805.03280)

 Core network structure: